sourcegraph/lsp-adapter/README.md

   -didOpenLanguage string
       (HACK) If non-empty, send 'textDocument/didOpen' notifications with the specified language field (e.x. 'python') to the language server for every file.
   -glob string
       A colon (:) separated list of file globs to sync locally.
 By default we place all files into the workspace, but some language servers may only look at a subset of files.
 Specifying this allows us to avoid syncing all files.
-Note: This is done base name only.
+Note: This is done by basename only.
   -jsonrpc2IDRewrite string
       (HACK) Rewrite jsonrpc2 ID. none (default) is no rewriting. string will use a string ID. number will use a number ID.
 Useful for language servers with non-spec complaint JSONRPC2 implementations. (default "none")
   -proxyAddress string